Research

 Current projects

 Caterpillars of lepidopteran insect pests cause serious problems in agriculture and forestry, and finding alternatives to chemical pesticides is important to reduce their threats to agricultural production.
 I am interested in the evolutionary and genetic basis of pest egg-killing in plants.
 We combine evolutionary and molecular biology, (meta)genomics, transcriptional analysis, chemical analysis of plant and insect metabolites, and experimental ecological studies to gain novel insights on how plants make use of this highly effective 'first line of defence' - killing of insect eggs.
 The former NWO/ Vidi project was supported by several crop breeding and seed companies.
 Since 2020, we restarted the work on butterfly anti-sex pheromones and their constrain by hitch-hiking egg parasitoids.
 One PhD student dives into the evolutionary questions, supported by ecological field and lab work, genetics and chemical analysis.
-Besides these these two projects that contain both fundamental and applied quesrions, the work on insect diversity of green roofs, biocontrol of the olive fruitfly and prevelance of Trichogramma wasps in cabbage crop fields is clearly linked to societal relevant questions on urban ecology and biocontrol.
+Besides these these two projects that contain both fundamental and applied questions, the work on insect diversity of green roofs, biocontrol of the olive fruitfly and prevelance of Trichogramma wasps in cabbage crop fields is clearly linked to societal relevant questions on urban ecology and biocontrol.